oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 >
 > It is the responsibility of the application to select a suitable Maximum Packet Size value if it chooses to restrict the Maximum Packet Size.

-The packet size is the total number of bytes in an MQTT Control Packet, as defined in section 3.1.
+The packet size is the total number of bytes in an MQTT-SN Control Packet, as defined in [[section 2.1]{.underline}](#structure-of-an-mqtt-sn-control-packet).
 The Client uses the Maximum Packet Size to inform the Server that it will not process packets exceeding this limit.

  [The Gateway MUST NOT send packets exceeding Maximum Packet Size to the Client.
 If a Client receives a packet whose size exceeds this limit, this is a Protocol Error, the Client uses DISCONNECT with Reason Code 0x95 (Packet too large).]{.mark}